Fear-Free® Dog Training

 Jennifer Chua owns and runs Motivating Canine.
 She has been an animal lover all her life and her deep involvement with dogs started in 2016, when she adopted a blind dog named Ray.
 To translate her affection for dogs into action she began to volunteer in several dog and other Animal Welfare Groups (AWGs).
 Soon after becoming a volunteer, she was involved in her first search and rescue operation, involving a dog.
 Rescues and other interactions with canines saw her dealing with up to10 different dogs a day with various temperaments.
 This familiarised her with the different “personality” types among canines.

 In 2017, she quit her job at a medical clinic to work full time on animal welfare.
 While gaining experience in animal care, Jennifer mentored under a Certified Dog Behaviour Consultant and took dog training courses.
 She is now an Accredited Dog Trainer with the International Association of Animal Behavior Consultants (IAABC).
 She has also obtained the Fear Free Animal Trainer Certification and is a Certified Family Dog Mediator.
-She is a trainer with the initiative to ADopt and REhome dogs (Project ADORE) and a premium member of the Association of Professional Dog Trainers (APDT).
+She is a also an AVS-Accredited Dog Trainer (AVS-ACDT) and a premium member of the Association of Professional Dog Trainers (APDT).

 Affiliations & Certification

 This attends to any challenges or problems faced which require behaviour changes to help both the owners and the dogs to minimise or eliminate issues that can break the owner-dog bond.
-Some examples of behaviour modification include attending to leash and other reactivities, fear aggression, confidence building for fearful dogs, resource guarding as well as helping the dog cope better with thunder and separation anxieties, etc.
+Some examples of behaviour modification include attending to leash and other reactivities, fear aggression, confidence building for fearful dogs, resource guarding as well as helping the dog cope better with anxieties related issues, etc.

 Co-operative Care Preparation